amansx/node-one-app/templates/web/README.md

-# <%{ WMCG_PROJECT_NAME }%>
+# TSTART_projectName_TEND

 ## Installation Instructions
-This will Install webpack with Typescript and Stylus support.
+This will Install webpack with all the required dependencies.
-Users will be required to install their own webserver to serve the files

 ```shell
 # Run NPM install in the base directory